Skip to main content

 During breastfeeding, the breast and baby engage in a process that creates high- and low-pressure environments in the breast and baby’s mouth.
 The process is described in detail below:

-• Baby latches on to the breast and stimulates the nipple and surrounding breast tissue with flutter sucks.
+• Baby latches on to the breast and stimulates the nipple and surrounding breast tissue.

 • Mum’s body receives signals to feed, the let-down reflex is stimulated, and milk is released into the milk ducts.